apatel762/workstation/README.md

 **Important**: ensure that your username is `apatel`.
 There are a few things in the [dotfiles](https://github.com/apatel762/dotfiles) that depend on this (e.g. user profile picture).

-Then follow the instructions in the [INSTALLATION](INSTALLATION.md) page to rebase onto this custom image.

 ## Rebase onto this image

 *Assumption: brand new machine has got Fedora Silverblue installed onto it.*